qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

    - Amplified cDNA is purified using AMPure XP beads and biotin-streptavidin capture system.
    - The cDNA library is then prepared for sequencing on the Illumina platform, using specific adapters and PCR conditions.

-Certainly, here's the explanation in English, formatted as Markdown notes, regarding the selective sequencing aspect of scNanoCOOL-seq after bisulfite treatment:

----

 ## scNanoCOOL-seq and Bisulfite-Treated Genome Sequencing

 ### Bisulfite Treatment Impact